CenterForSpatialResearch/methods-in-spatial-research-fa2021/assignments/portfolio.md

     - what role does each element of the map play in conveying the argument/narrative of the map? are there any unnecessary elements?

-Assemble your final maps into a single document with a designed cover page.
+Assemble your final maps into a single designed PDF booklet (with a designed cover page).
 You may choose to title your atlas if you would like.

-Please include a thoughtful but (very) concise (1-3 sentence) description of each map.
+Please include a thoughtful but (very) concise (1-2 sentence) description of each map.
 You may include this as an annotation on the same page; as text on a table of contents or index page; or as text on a facing page alongside each map.
 In your final document, please indicate which maps you have updated.

 Upload your portfolio/mini-atlas to Courseworks as a PDF by **10/22**.